TimerHotel/Pathfinder/README.md

 ```lua
 Pathfinder:AllowPlayerMovement(false)
 ```
-Allowed Movement will persist for future Pathfinding, so set it to true if you need your players to be able to move again while Pathfinder is moving them
+Allowed Movement will persist for future Pathfinding, so set it to true if you need your players to be able to move again while Pathfinder is moving them.

-## Notice:
+## Additional Information:
+> [!WARNING]
-Pathfinder uses Trove by Sleitnick to Clean up when it finishes or gets cancelled - You must download this yourself and ensure it gets required properly in Pathfinder.
-Trove is referred to as Maid in Pathfinder (Not to be confused with the Maid module).
+> Pathfinder uses Trove by Sleitnick to Clean up when it finishes or gets cancelled - You must download this yourself and ensure it gets required properly in Pathfinder.
+Trove is referred to as Maid in `Pathfinder.lua` (Not to be confused with the Maid module).

+> [!CAUTION]
-If you use Pathfinder on a Player Character from the Server, the Ownership will NOT automatically be set to Server - you must ensure this happens yourself, and reset it when Pathfinder Finishes!
+> If you use Pathfinder on a Player Character from the Server, the Ownership will NOT automatically be set to Server - you must ensure this happens yourself, and reset it when Pathfinder Finishes!